Film Spoilers and

 The Island (2005)

-There Was No Island -- Clones Jordan and Lincoln Learned of the Deception, Exposed It, and Set the Clone Inhabitants on the Island Free After Destroying the Facility; Merrick Was Killed During the Destruction
+There Was No Island -- Clones (or Agnates) Jordan and Lincoln Learned of the Deception, Exposed It, and Set the Clone Inhabitants on the Island Free After Destroying the Facility; Cloning Corporation Owner Merrick Died During the Destruction

 Greatest Movie Plot Twists, Spoilers and Surprise Endings